bstachmann/git-workshop/sections/authentication/index.en.md

 ---

- * [`git-credential-store`](https://git-scm.com/docs/git-credential-store) speichert Passwörter unverschlüsselt auf Festplatte.
-Unsicher falls Volume nicht encrypteds.
+ * [`git-credential-store`](https://git-scm.com/docs/git-credential-store) stores passwords unencrypted on disk.
+Insecure if the volume is not encrypted.
- * [`git-credential-cache`](https://git-scm.com/docs/git-credential-cache) speichert Passwörter in Memory.
+ * [`git-credential-cache`](https://git-scm.com/docs/git-credential-cache) stores passwords in memory.
  * [`git-credential-manager`](https://github.com/GitCredentialManager/git-credential-manager)
-   - Für Windows: Kann im Standard-Installer von Git ausgewählt werden.
+   - For Windows: Can be selected in the standard Git installer.